bbugdigger/overwolf_beep/Approach.md

   a) read from a file,
   b) embedded as a resource, or
   c) produced by an audio engine at runtime.
-- Traced the code path triggered by the space bar; audio is invoked via an indirect (function-pointer) call.
+- Only one small resource is loaded via resource APIs — unlikely to be the audio asset.

 ---